 We didn't have a television set at home until I was 10 years old.
 When our first set of colored TV landed a space in our living room, it immediately became a part of our family.
 It was the center of attention.
 My horizon widened when it arrived.
 Suddenly, I was opened to the reality that we live in a vast universe.

 I witnessed historic events in our country through the news -- elections, people power, papal visit, devastating disasters, high-profile crimes, and many more.
 Through the years, I developed a keen interest to news and current events.
-I have always wanted to be in the know of everything happening around -- TV Patrol, 24 Oras, CNN were part of the daily grind.

 And this prompted me to major in Journalism back in college.
 On my senior year, I became the editor-in chief of our university paper, The Bicol Universitarian.
 It was a responsibility I took with all my heart.

 Right after graduation, though, reality forced me to take a different path.
 More of it here: On Chasing Dreams and Impacting My World.